 Create a loyalty program: Implement a rewards program that motivates customers to make repeat purchases, such as by offering points that can be redeemed for discounts or other benefits.

-Offer Free Trials: Offer free trials or samples of new products to returning customers.
+Offer free trials: Offer free trials or samples of new products to returning customers.

 Provide exceptional customer service: Make sure your customer service is top-notch, your response time is fast, and your attitude is friendly and helpful.